doleron/eigen3-multithread-arm-issue/README.md

 ^C
 ```

 On ARM 32 bit I have found similar performance issue.
-For one thread I got ~17000ms per thread:
+For one thread I got ~17000ms per cycle:

 ```
 $ ./test